Round Top Lake Sunset

 Composite Boulders

-These boulders are composed of a uniform cement-like material that has engulfed many different types of rocks and stones.
+These composite boulders we encounter are composed of a uniform cement-like material that has engulfed and captured many different types of rocks and stones.

-Another observation is that though these composite zones and composite boulder fields are associated with hard lava areas by proximity, these composite materials have significantly different properties than hard volcanic rock.
+Another observation is that although these composite zones and composite boulder fields are associated with hard lava areas by proximity, these composite materials have significantly different properties than the harder volcanic rock formations around them.
+Each is the product of a distinct type of volcanic flow, while other types of flows produced different types of terrain features.

-The most important observable difference is the difference in heat between the volcanic and composite materials when they were deposited.
+The most important observable difference driving the ancient terrain here seems to be the difference in heat between the various volcanic flows that deposited them here.

-The volcanic material was composed of molten material that's high heat brought about uniform composition, while the composite material's diverse collection of unaltered rocks within a porous cement-like gray material indicates not just a much lower temperature, but of the presence of large amounts of water and volcanic ash.
+These unaltered stones and the cement-like quality of the material binding them together indicates not just a much lower temperature, but of the presence of large amounts of water and volcanic ash.

-I can barely imagine the scene 10,000 years ago when a series of volcanoes lining the Eastern Escarpment of the Sierras cut loose with massive eruptions.
-But to imagine an eruption happening while the remnants of the receding ice age were still burying many of the Sierras flanks and valleys requires one reset their imagination to a larger scale.
+I can barely imagine the scene 10,000 years ago when a series of volcanoes lining the Eastern Escarpment of the Sierras first cut loose with massive eruptions.
+But to imagine an eruption happening while the remnants of the receding ice age were still burying many of the Sierras Peaks and valleys requires one reset their imagination to a much larger scale.

-Because of the presence of snow and ice in proximity to major volcanic eruptions, I speculate that these lahars must have measured hundreds of feet in height as they flowed down foothill valleys hundreds of miles distant from the actual eruption.
+Because of the presence of Ice Age snow and ice in proximity to major volcanic eruptions, I speculate that the first of these lahars must have measured hundreds of feet in height as they flowed down into foothill valleys dozens of miles distant from the actual eruption.

-Alice, our resident consulting geologist, pointed out to me that lahars would tend to flow down the already present ancient drainages, and harden to fill these drainages.
-These lahar-filled ancient valleys would again be eroded out, but this time erosion would cut through the rock deposited by ancient lahars, ultimately removing most indications of there presence.
+Alice, our resident consulting geologist, pointed out to me that lahars would tend to flow down the already present ancient drainages cut by the glaciers, and harden to fill these drainages.
+These lahar-filled ancient valleys have slowly eroded out, but this time the forces of erosion would cut through the rock deposited by ancient lahars, ultimately removing most indications of their presence.

-Over the ten thousand years since these deposits were made the majority of them have long been eroded away, leaving a wide range of polished stones as the only clue of their presence.
+Over the ten thousand years since these deposits were originally made the majority of its consolidated boulders have long been eroded away, leaving only a wide variety of polished stones as the only clue of their presence.

 What is apparent is that massive lava flows and giant lahars were sweeping down both flanks of the Sierras 10,000 years ago during the last period of intense volcanic activity that coincided with the end of the last ice age.